-chrismeller a year ago
+chrismeller 3 years ago

 Fun fact, Estonia’s commercial register is still available and, as far as I can tell, never had anything to do with complying with EU regulation, but was completely internally legislated.